Operation Banner: Description of the operation

 The British Army was initially deployed, at the request of the unionist government of Northern Ireland, in response to the August 1969 riots.
 Its role was to support the Royal Ulster Constabulary (RUC) and to assert the authority of the British government in Northern Ireland.
 The main opposition to the British military's deployment came from the Provisional Irish Republican Army (IRA).
 It waged a guerrilla campaign against the British military from 1970 to 1997.
-Catholics welcomed the soldiers when they first arrived in August 1969, but Catholic hostility to the British military's deployment increased after incidents such as the Falls Curfew (1970), Operation Demetrius (1971), the Ballymurphy Massacre (1971) and Bloody Sunday (1972).
+Catholic hostility to the British military's deployment increased after incidents such as the Falls Curfew (1970), Operation Demetrius (1971), the Ballymurphy Massacre (1971) and Bloody Sunday (1972).
 An internal British Army document released in 2007 stated that, whilst it had failed to defeat the IRA, it had made it impossible for the IRA to win through violence, and reduced substantially the death toll in the last years of conflict.

 Crossmaglen RUC/Army base, showing a watchtower built during the operation that was later demolished as part of the demilitarisation process.
 The barracks were handed over to the PSNI in 2007.